flare-foundation/docs/docs/tech/fassets/redemption.md

 !!! note "Blocked Payments"

-    When payment fails because of the redeemer, the agent can obtain a proof of the failed payment from the State Connector and present it to the FAssets system.
+    When payment fails because of the redeemer, the agent can obtain a proof of the failed payment from the Flare Data Connector and present it to the FAssets system.
     The agent's obligation is then fulfilled, and he can keep both the collateral and the underlying.

     Two different proofs can be used: